 I wish I’d known about this years ago — it’s this simple: make sure your letting agent doesn’t renew the tenancy and stipulate that you’re happy for the tenancy to become a statutory periodic tenancy.
 This just means it becomes a rolling month-to-month contract and no renewal fee applies.
 It’s rarely the tenant reaching out for the renewal anyway, it’s always the letting agent pushing because of the fee.
 Moreover, your tenant often likes the flexibility of a periodic tenancy.
 If your tenant doesn’t know you then they *might* be wary of moving onto a rolling contract.
 This is another good reason to do the property management yourself so you can alleviate any concerns.

 Two more ways to stop paying

 There are two other ways you can stop paying letting agent renewal fees as a landlord:

 - Choose a letting agent that doesn’t charge a tenancy renewal fee.
 Although the majority do charge a fee, not all letting agents do, but I’ve found these agents generally charge a larger “set up fee” so often you pay more in the first year.

-- Use an online letting agent such as OpentRent.
+- Don’t use a letting agent!
+And use an online letting agent such as OpentRent.

 Letting agent renewal fees are a rip-off fee for landlords.
 Letting agents can no longer rip-off tenants so they concentrate their efforts on landlords.
-The days of the high-street letting agent are numbered after too many years of terrible service and shady practices.
+The high-street letting agents’ days are numbered after too many years of terrible service and shady practices.
 Do what you can and accelerate their demise by not paying these ridiculous fees.

 Foxtons’ unfair landlord fees are banned: